logo

 Choose Homelodge for building an annexe in the garden

 Building a granny annexe in the garden of your property, especially in a protected area, may seem daunting, but it’s achievable with the right team by your side!
-Whether you reside in the New Forest, a Conservation Area or near a Listed Building, Homelodge can assist in designing and building a beautiful garden annexe tailored to your needs.
+Whether you reside in the New Forest, a National Park, a Conservation Area or near a Listed Building, Homelodge can assist in designing and building a beautiful garden annexe tailored to your needs.

 We offer a full turnkey service, including free site surveys, designing a unique annexe that fits your vision and budget, site clearance, external works, installation, and landscaping.